-In the past, limesticks were used throughout Europe to catch wild birds.
+In the past, 'limesticks' were used throughout Europe to catch wild birds.
 Today they can only be found in a few regions, especially in Eastern Spain, French Provence, Lebanon and Cyprus.
 While using glue to trap songbirds has become rare almost everywhere, despite now being illegal everywhere, it remains the most common and widespread trapping method in Cyprus.

 Plum juice glue

 The glue used in Cyprus is made from the berries of the Syrian plum tree.
 Olive branches are cut into 80cm long rods and coated with thickened plum juice.
 They are placed in trees and bushes, which are often cut to size and are often fitted with ladders so that the trappers can also reach the tops.
 Trapping trees are mostly mulberry trees, Japanese medlars, mastic shrubs, junipers or olive trees.

 60 bird species die on the limesticks